sam4web/shopswift-backend/README.md

-# SwiftShop Backend
+# ShopSwift Backend

-SwiftShop Backend is a feature-rich RESTful API built with **Node.js** and **Express.js**, forming the backbone of the SwiftShop e-commerce platform.
+ShopSwift Backend is a feature-rich RESTful API built with **Node.js** and **Express.js**, forming the backbone of the ShopSwift e-commerce platform.
 This backend handles secure user authentication, product and order management, and seamless shopping cart functionality.
 Using **MongoDB** for robust data storage, it ensures an efficient and scalable e-commerce experience.